 On Sunday night, the Guptas, who are involved in mining, media and aviation in South Africa, appeared to have weathered the storm with the ANC officially reposing its faith in Zuma.
 According to their friends and relatives in Saharanpur, the allegations were part of a “political vendetta” against the family.

-- South Africa's no-confidence vote on President Jacob Zuma fails
+- South Africa's ANC set to elect leader to replace President Jacob Zuma

 - Indian family in SA accused of name-dropping,grabbing deals

 The Guptas moved from Saharanpur to New Delhi in the 1980s and onwards to South Africa in the 1990s but have not lost touch with their hometown.
 Just last Monday, two of the three brothers – Ajay and Rajesh – were among the devotees at the Pataleshwar Mahadev temple at the crowded Rani Bazaar in Saharanpur.